srlemke/SimHub_on_Linux/README.md

 - A bash script to install SimHub and dotnet48 for Steam games running under Proton/Wine.
 - Works for all games.
 Even LMU custom Proton GE.
+- This also works if you only want to install dotnet48 into a Steam game.
 - You never have to run any of this as root.
 Do not run as root, this is Linux :)

 ![Select Steam Game](screenshot.png)